Hofknecht/SystemTrayMenu/README.md

 * a like on [Facebook](https://www.facebook.com/Systemtraymenu-114069060335483)
 * a review or rating on [Sourceforge](https://sourceforge.net/projects/systemtraymenu/)
 * a post on Reddit (or [help me with my post](https://www.reddit.com/user/Equeslibertatis/comments/gz3uam/systemtraymenu/))
-* your idea's either as issues here in github or directly per mail
+* your ideas either as issues here in github or directly per mail

 Don't hesitate to donate if you appreciate SystemTrayMenu and would like to support our work.
 [https://www.paypal.com](https://www.paypal.com/myaccount/transfer/homepage/preview) `Tanja.Kauth@gmx.de`